Who provides services

 • getting help finding solutions when your needs change

-There are PDD resources available if you want to learn more about Family Managed Services and decide if it is right for you.
+There are PDD resources available if you want to learn more about FMS and decide if it is right for you.

 Agencies

 When you choose this option, your PDD worker will help you choose one or more agencies to meet your needs.
-These agencies must work with you and your PDD worker, legal guardian, family, friends and anyone else on your support team to:
+These agencies will work with you, your PDD worker, and your support team to:

 • create your Individual Support Plan

-• review the Outcome Plan your PDD worker created with you and the Individual Support Plan
+• review the PDD Outcome Plan your PDD worker created with you and your Individual Support Plan

 • change any services to meet your needs